alexisbourdais/ChloroBras/README.md

 ![Alt text](https://user-images.githubusercontent.com/108393526/176895796-71946738-161f-4c90-a7ec-bf478ae8bbcf.png)

-ChloroBras is a nextflow pipeline allowing the automatic assembly and analysis of chloroplast genome, developed for *Brassica* but transposable to any family of flowering plants :
+ChloroBras is a nextflow pipeline allowing the automatic assembly and analysis of chloroplast genome, developed for *Brassica* but transposable to any family of flowering plants.

 Chloroplast genome assembly by **GetOrganelle**